THRUSHWANTH/Independent-Study-ML/README.md

 - **Phase 2: Deep Learning Models**
   - Following machine learning, deep learning models will be employed to enhance prediction accuracy.
-  - Models will include [RNN, LSTM, Transfer learning].
+  - Models will include [RNN, LSTM].

 ## Progress Updates
 I am actively working on this project, and updates will be posted here regularly.
 Be sure to check back every week to stay informed about the latest developments!